-Dihydrorotenone is said to be more stable than rotenone, and yet is an efficient insecticide.31
+Dihydrorotenone is said to be more stable than rotenone and yet is an efficient insecticide.32

 Isorotenone differs structurally from rotenone in the position of the double bond: in rotenone this bond is in the aliphatic side chain attached to the five-membered ring; in isorotenone the double bond is within this ring.
-Isorotenone derived from rotenone is optically active, and was found to be more toxic to culicine mosquito larvae than the optically inactive form of the same compound.
+Isorotenone derived from rotenone is optically active and was found to be more toxic to culicine mosquito larvae than the optically inactive form of the same compound.

-When subjected to mild oxidation, rotenone is converted to dehydrorotenone, $C{23}H{20}O_6$, which when boiled with alcoholic KOH and zinc dust yields a hydroxy acid, $C{23}H{24}O_8$.
-When this is oxidized with H_2O_2 in alkaline solution, a more complete break-down takes place, resulting in the formation of derric acid, $C{12}H{14}O_7$.
-This contains the two methoxyl groups originally in rotenone, and represents one-half of the rotenone molecule.32 deguelin, toxicarol, and tephrosin, the latter probably being formed by oxidation of deguelin.
+When subjected to mild oxidation, rotenone is converted to dehydrorotenone, $C{23}H{20}O_6$, which when boiled with alcoholic potassium hydroxide and zinc dust yields a hydroxy acid, $C{23}H{24}O_8$.
+When this is oxidized with H_2O_2 in alkaline solution, a more complete breakdown takes place, resulting in the formation of derric acid, $C{12}H{14}O_7$.
+This contains the two methoxyl groups originally in rotenone and represents one-half of the rotenone molecule.33 was found to be highly toxic to goldfish.34 This residue contains deguelin, toxicarol, and tephrosin, the latter probably being formed by oxidation of deguelin.
 When an alcoholic solution of the uncrystallizable, resinous residue is made slightly alkaline, deguelin and toxicarol separate out as an optically inactive crystalline mixture from which the two compounds may be isolated.